Direction of Travel Document

 The monthly Hagley Neighbourhood Plan meetings started again in June and have been taking place virtually.
 The last meeting before lockdown was in February but the group have been busy analysing the Hagley Census 2020 data and will be sharing findings with Hagley residents over the next few months.

-You can read several of the initial findings we’ve shared from the census on the Hagley Census 2020 page.
+You can read several of the initial findings from the census on the Hagley Census 2020 page.

 A fantastic response from Hagley residents – just over 40% of households responded to the Census which exceeded the Neighbourhood Plan Group’s expectations by some way.
-So a big THANK YOU to those households who responded!
+So a big THANK YOU to those households who responded.
 The data analysis will be undertaken in March/April.
-The Hagley Census 2020 page is the place to go for updates on what responses we’ve had.
+The Hagley Census 2020 page is the place to go for updates on the responses we have had so far.

-The Hagley Census 2020 has now closed – it’s looking like the response rate will exceed 30% which is excellent!
+The Hagley Census 2020 has now closed – it is looking like the response rate will exceed 30% which is excellent!
 Keep checking the Hagley Census 2020 page over the coming weeks for further updates once we have analysed the responses.

-Only 9 days left to complete your Census (closing date Monday 17 February)!
-We’ve had around 20% response rate so far but would love this to be a lot higher!
+We’ve had around 20% response rate so far but would love this to be a lot higher.
 Go to the Hagley Census 2020 page by clicking here.

 At the end of October a small group of Hagley Neighbourhood Plan group members and one resident, led by Steve Colella, met with members of WCC to discuss traffic and transport issues.
 We met with Councillor Karen May, and Andy Baker (Transport Planning and Commissioning Manager) amongst others, and covered congestion on the A456/450/491 through Hagley, the traffic impacts of proposed Wyre Forest developments at Lea Castle and Kidderminster East, and charges for parking at Hagley Station.